-Precast concrete pavement (PCP) segments can be quickly installed on a prepared foundation.
+Modular pavement technology uses precast concrete pavement (PCP) segments that can be quickly installed on a prepared foundation.
 PCP has application both in accelerated pavement reconstruction as a permanent surface over a wide area, as well as for temporary segments to allow more flexibility in construction phasing.
-The potential benefits to using PCP systems are many.
-They can speed up roadway reconstruction without sacrificing quality.
-Once installed, the roadway can quickly be reopened, and traffic disruption during construction can be significantly reduced through use of unique phasing opportunities.
+There are great potential benefits to using PCP systems: they can speed up roadway reconstruction without sacrificing quality; once installed, the roadway can quickly be reopened; and traffic disruption during construction can be significantly reduced through use of unique phasing opportunities.
 In many cases, contractors have been able to repair the subgrade and return the roadway to full service within one construction shift.

-During the past 10 years, several transportation agencies have recognized the benefits of this technology and installed PCP systems in a variety of applications.
-Because it is a relatively recent technology, however, information on precast pavement practices and PCP performance has not been well documented.
+Over the past 10 years, several transportation agencies have recognized the benefits of this technology and installed PCP systems in a variety of applications.
+Because it is a relatively recent technology, however, information on modular pavement practices and PCP performance has not been well documented.
 In addition, most PCP systems are proprietary, so state transportation departments have often found them difficult to specify.